Quasi-Objective Coherent Structure Diagnostics from Single Trajectories: Examples

 We first evaluate the proposed quasi-objective, single-particle LCS diagnostics on a two-dimensional, satellite-altimetry-derived ocean-surface current product (AVISO) that has been the focus of several coherent structure studies (see, e.g. \cite{beronvera13,haller16b,hadjighasem16,aksamit20}).
 The geostrophic component $\mathbf{v}=(v_{1},v_{2})$ of ocean currents are calculated from the sea-surface height anomaly via the formulas

 where $\rho$ is the density of water, $p$ is the pressure as calculated from the sea-surface height, $g$ is the constant of gravity, and $f$ is the Coriolis parameter.
-A global daily gridded version of this data is freely available from the Copernicus Marine Environment Monitoring Service.
+A global daily-gridded version of this data is freely available from the Copernicus Marine Environment Monitoring Service.

 We first verify the minimal differences between the objective continuous and the quasi-objective discrete formulations of the stretching and rotation metrics developed in Section \ref{sec: Unsteady flows}.
 Our analysis focuses on the Agulhas leakage region